MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 * ```constants.MIME_START``` is the MIME type string identifier used to create proper MIME from the ```imagetype``` returned by [Convert Manager](https://github.com/MikeGawi/ePiframe/blob/master/modules/convertmanager.py) module
 * ```filename_ret = os.path.join(path, filename_ret)``` joins path and final filename

 So we have now a final photo path with full destination filename.
-The last thing we need to do is copy the source file synced from remote location to ```filename_ret``` with *shutil*.
+The last thing we need to do is to copy the source file synced from remote location to ```filename_ret``` with *shutil*.
 The final code looks like this:
 ```
 def add_photo_source_get_file (self, photo, path, filename, idlabel, creationlabel, sourcelabel, photomgr):
 	filename_ret = filename